meyda/meyda/docs/audio-features.md

 * _Description_: The number of times that the signal crosses the zero value in the buffer.
 * _What Is It Used For_: Helps differentiating between percussive and pitched sounds.
 Percussive sounds will have a random ZCR across buffers, where pitched sounds will return a more constant value.
 * _Range_: 0 - half of the sampling rate.
-In Meyda the default sampling rate is 44100Hz and therefore ZCR's range is 0 - 22050.
+In Meyda the default sampling rate is 44100Hz (`sampleRate`) and therefore the default ZCR range is 0 - 22050.

 ## Spectral Features